 Creating an endowed fund allows you to establish long term support for the public schools through an immediate gift or by bequest.
 You may create a new fund or contribute to an existing endowment.
 We require a minimum gift of $20,000.00 to create a new fund; however this can be built over a period of up to four years.
-If you would like to discuss establishing an endowment fund or contributing to a Fund, please contact us at 541-757-5857.
-Named funds may be started with a minimum of $20,000.
-Information about scholarship funds available here.
+If you would like to discuss endowed funds, please contact us at 541-757-5857.
+Information about scholarship funds is available here.

 Better World Endowment for Equity and Inclusion